tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 16: Windows Workflow 4][16]**

-In this episode of 10-4 we build a &#8220;Hello Workflow 4&#8221; application.
+In this episode of 10-4 we build a “Hello Workflow 4” application.
 You might have heard that .NET 4 includes an all new Workflow engine &#8211; learn how you can not only use Workflow but also do test first style development with it.

 **[Episode 17: F# Intro][17]**

 In this episode of 10-4, we take a quick look at F#, a new addition to the family of managed programming languages in Visual Studio 2010.
 F# is a multi-paradigm programming language.
-Though its focus is at functional programming, it&#8217;s capable of producing object-oriented code like other .NET languages.
+Though its focus is at functional programming, it's capable of producing object-oriented code like other .NET languages.
 Since it is a .NET language, it can interop just fine with other existing .NET languages.

 There is a lot to F#, more than we could possibly cover in a single 10-4 episode.
 So in this episode, we are just taking a brief look at the basic data types in F# as well as some more intermediate features like recursion, pattern matching, and partially-applied functions.